prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

   - role: pod
     field: spec.nodeName=$NODE_NAME
 ```

 We'll go with this option, because it filters targets right at discovery time, and also because Kubernetes API server watch cache indexes pods by node name (as we can see in [Kubernetes codebase](https://github.com/kubernetes/kubernetes/blob/v1.30.0-rc.0/pkg/registry/core/pod/storage/storage.go#L91)).

 We've also considered using relabel config that filters pods by `__meta_kubernetes_pod_node_name` label.
 However, we didn't choose to go with this option because it filters pods only after discovering all the pods from PodMonitor, which increases load on Kubernetes API server.

 ## 7. Action Plan

 For the implementation, we’ll do what we detailed in the How section.
 The common logics between StatefulSet and DaemonSet modes will be extracted into one place.
 We will have a separate `daemonset.go` for the separate logic of the DaemonSet mode.

 For the test, we will have unit tests covering new logic, and integration tests covering the basic user cases, which are:
-* Prometheus Agent DaemonSet cannot be deployed when a live Prometheus Agent StatefulSet is there.
+* Users cannot switch directly from StatefulSet to DaemonSet.
 * Prometheus Agent DaemonSet is created/deleted successfully.
 * Prometheus Agent DaemonSet is installed on the right nodes.
-* Prometheus Agent DaemonSet scales up/down following the scale of nodes.
 * Prometheus Agent DaemonSet selects correctly the pods from PodMonitor on the same node.
   Currently we only set up a Kind cluster of one node for integration tests.
 Since the test cases for DaemonSet deployment requires at least two nodes, we will need to modify the Kind cluster config for that.

 We’ll also need a new user guide explaining how to use this new mode.

 ## 8. Follow-ups